pgostovic/estimator/README.md

 ## Integration

-On a 3rd party page, import the api.js file as follows:
+On a 3rd party web page, import the `api.js` file as follows:

     <script src="http://edealer.ca/edgt/api.js"></script>

-To display short form (i.e. no lead info) of the EDealer Guaranteed Trade UI,
+To display the short form (i.e. no lead info) of the EDealer Guaranteed Trade UI, call:
-call:

     edgt.show('[ROOF_TOP_ID]');